-In this paper, we introduce a detection system that applies the Particle X-ray Coincidence Technique [10] to measure practically all essential parameters for thermonuclear reaction rate calculations in a single experiment, potentially improving the accuracy and consistency of astrophysically relevant nuclear inputs.
-We demonstrate the feasibility of this technique through a case study focusing on the NiCu cycle issue in Type I X-ray bursts (XRBs) and provide a detailed description of the experimental setup and its performance tests.
+In this paper, we introduce the Lifetimes and Branching Ratios for Astrophysics (LIBRA) detection system that applies the Particle X-ray Coincidence Technique (PXCT) [10] to measure practically all essential parameters for thermonuclear reaction rate calculations in a single experiment, potentially improving the accuracy and consistency of astrophysically relevant nuclear inputs.
+We provide a comprehensive description of the experimental setup and its performance tests, demonstrating the feasibility of employing LIBRA in a case study to address the NiCu cycle issue in Type I X-ray bursts (XRBs).